- Fire Prevention

 - To verify the proper operating and maintenance of all fire protection systems or devices.

-View the current official code of the City of Clarksville to adopt the International Fire Code 2012 edition as our current fire code.
-The city adopted NFPA101 as the Life Safety Code.
+View the current official code of the City of Clarksville.
+The city has adopted the International Fire Code 2018 edition as our current fire code.
 Please call our office at 931-645-7462 if you have specific questions.

 Install smoke alarms correctly and test them regularly.
 Because fire can grow and spread so quickly, having working smoke alarms in your home can mean the difference between life and death.
 But these life-saving devices are only effective when they're working properly.
 Smoke alarms with batteries that are dead, disconnected, or missing can't alert you to the dangers of smoke and fire.